nextcloud/end_to_end_encryption_rfc/RFC.md

    2. If no: Show a warning that initiating an encrypted share is not possible to the user.
 5. Store the user certificate locally for next TOFU operations

-_*Note:* We are considering adding support for additional security measures such as Certificate Transparency Logs or HSM devices.
-Thus further reducing the risk of a hacked server._

 #### Add someone to an end-to-end encrypted folder
 To create a share the following actions have to be performed: